 If a young teenage boy poses the same question, he may wonder what kinds of sexual feelings are acceptable and normal.
 I may kid him and say, “Is the idea of my having sexual feelings to you something you fear or you wish?” or “What would it feel like if I did?” or “Is there something specific you would like to do with me?”

-Caring therapists believe every client question has meaning that needs to be understood and every question has value.
+Caring therapists believe every client question has meaning that needs to be understood and every question in therapy has value.
 Therapists need to respect their patients’ inquiries, as uncomfortable as they may be.
 When clients ask difficult and intrusive questions, it may also be their way of turning the tables on the therapist and putting the therapist in the hot seat.

 Emotional eaters have subsumed their inner lives behind struggles with food and weight.
 The emotional eater’s world has narrowed into the world of numbers: How can I lose 20 pounds quickly?
 How can I get back to wearing a size 6?
 I’ll just have an apple for lunch— it’s only 100 calories.